Kidical Mass Seattle!

 We have informal ride leaders and "sweepers", travel slowly making sure no one is left behind, and obey traffic signs and laws.
 We don't cork intersections, and are courteous to other traffic.

 But most of all, we have fun!
 And ding our bells a lot.
 And generally whoop it up.
 See our Kidical Mass FAQ for more information.

 A brief disclaimer: These rides will be informal gatherings of family cyclists.
-We won't be testing anyone's proficiency or asking you to fill out any waivers.
+We won't be testing anyone's proficiency, and only some of our leaders bother with waivers.
 While the spirit of our rides is to be looking out for one another, you are ultimately responsible for deciding what's safe and appropriate for you and your family.

 Big thanks to Shane Rhodes in Eugene, who manages the Safe Routes to School program there, and who started Kidical Mass in April 2008.
 He's been very helpful and supportive in getting things started up here.
 Thanks as well to Paul Adkins, who created the Kidical Mass logo above.